Pride of the Pack: Staff Sgt. Ryan Blankenship

-Kunsan Air Base, Republic of Korea-- Staff Sgt.
-Ryan Blankenship from the 8th Maintenance Squadron, has been selected as the 8th Fighter Wing’s ‘Pride of the Pack’ for the week of September 23-27.
+U.S. Air Force Staff Sgt.
+Ryan Blankenship, 8th Maintenance Squadron aerospace propulsion craftsman, conducts an engine inspection at Kunsan Air Base, Republic of Korea, Sept.
+25, 2024.
+Blankenship was selected as the 8th Fighter Wing’s ‘Pride of the Pack’ for the week of September 23-27.
+(U.S. Air Force photo by Senior Airman Maria Umanzor Guzman)

-As an aerospace propulsion craftsman, Blankenship demonstrated leadership and initiative by taking on the engine management responsibilities typically held by an E-6.
-He collaborated with Pacific Air Forces functionals to devise a streamlined movement strategy for four critical assets across three Wings.
-This strategic approach reduced transfer times by five days, enabling the successful generation of 16 aircraft.

-He completed four Community College of the Air Force courses and utilized his newfound expertise to create a comprehensive engine removal Master Course Advisor training program covering three Air Force Specialty Codes.
-His efforts resulted in the successful completion of 20 on-the-job training tasks, three crew chief special certifications, and a doubling of the flight's manpower capabilities.
-This culminated into Kunsan's first-ever six-day phase inspection on an F-16 Fighting Falcon, which on average takes nine days.

 |Date Taken: